Ching School started as a private school for only the Cantonese boys. Its

 Mr Luo Hanchang, the 10th Principal (1935 - 1936).
 He was in Yeung Ching School for less than a year.

 Mr Zhang Mianzhi was the 11th Principal from 1936-1937.
-In 1942, Mr Zhang Mianzhi was arrested and killed by the Japanese during the Sook Ching Operation.
+In 1942, Mr Zhang Mianzhi was arrested and murdered by the Japanese during the Sook Ching Operation.
 It was a tragedy.

 pupil population increased to more than 900 pupils.
 Yeung Ching School became